Summer Institute for Teaching and Learning(SITL)

 The eight-week program consists of two phases:

-The Interest form for Summer 2019 is now closed.
+The sign-up form for Summer 2020 will open at the end of January 2020.
 Email the Assistant Director for Educational Equity Programs, Noelle Gipson, at email@example.com for more information or with questions.

 GU Summer Educators receive intensive training, including standards-based instruction, assessment/data tracking, and classroom management in order to serve as a Summer Educator for 1st – 5th grades.
 Working in co-teaching pairs, GU Summer Educators teach afternoon half-day classes of 10-25 elementary school students for five weeks.